-Procedure Responsibility A. Suspend student Campus • Inform student in writing that they are temporarily suspended because Manager of misbehaviour and that that they will need to continue to attend classes except where behaviour is considered to be such that the student needs to complete work outside of the class.
+Pro ocedure Responsibility A. • Suspend student Inform student in writing that they are temporarily suspended because of misbehaviour and that that they will need to continue to attend classes except where behaviour is considered to be such that the student needs to complete work outside of the class.
+Campus Manager

-Procedure Responsibility PRISN guide DET within 14 days of the suspension via a course variation in MS of the suspension as per the instructions in the PRISMS user . tigate student misbehaviour that led to suspension decision.
-Arrive dama studie Wher stude them Proce Wher the defendance e the decision is to cancel the student's enrolment, provide the nt with a Notice of Intention to Cancel Enrolment Letter informing of their right to access the Complaints and Appeals Policy and Campus Manager
+Procedure Responsibility • Notify DET within 14 days of the suspension via a course variation in PRISMS of the suspension as per the instructions in the PRISMS user guide.
+Investigate student misbehaviour that led to suspension decision. В. • Decide on action and implement decision Arrive at an appropriate decision e.g. issue a warning, charge for any damage caused, request a formal apology or suspend or cancel studies.
+Where the decision is to cancel the student's enrolment, provide the student with a Notice of Intention to Cancel Enrolment Letter informing them of their right to access the Complaints and Appeals Policy and Procedure .
+Where the student accesses the Complaints and Appeals process and the decision following the internal appeals process is to cancel the student's enrolment, DET should be informed via PRISMS.
+Campus Manager